jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 ---

-Finally, for each database and taxonomic level, we generated Upset plots summarising the number of genera and species found in each core microbiome combination.
+We noted that the taxa being picked up with MALT were indeed highly prevelent soil contaminants that are typically waterborne, and we therefore concluded this was likely derived from taphonomic causes.

 ---

 #### R10.1.5 Core Microbiome Intersection Between Hosts

+For results interpretation, we wanted to create a visualisation to efficiently summarise the number of taxa associated with the core of each host combination.

-Due to the large number of categories, which can make reading Venn diagrams difficult to understand, we can summarise the number of taxa in each host combination in an UpSet plot.
+Due to the large number of categories, Venn diagrams become difficult to understand due to the inclusion of many layers of overlapping combinations.
+Instead,  we summarised the number of taxa in each host via an UpSet plot.
 Code for this can also be seen in the `02-scripts.backup/018-CoreMicrobiome_ParameterTesting_20190902.Rmd` notebook.

 ---